yingliu-data/ResuMate_Hackthon_2025/README.md

 cd frontend/link-sculptor
 npm run dev
 ```
-If this runs into an issue please run this below line and try again
+If this runs into an issue please run this below line and install again.
+Then try to run dev.
 ```bash
 rm -rf node_modules package-lock.json
 ```